shepherliu/blockchain-trace/README.md

         npm run build

  6. see our daemon website: https://blockchain-trace.vercel.app

+ 7. see our daemon video for cross chain token using biconomy widget: https://youtu.be/Ar70QRaDfBk

- 7. see our daemon video for using covalent apis: https://youtu.be/4iJ8eOUAs5g
+ 8. see our daemon video for using covalent apis: https://youtu.be/4iJ8eOUAs5g

- 8. see our daemon video send tokens and nfts with unstoppable domains api: https://youtu.be/oasJbIPMMOU
+ 9. see our daemon video send tokens and nfts with unstoppable domains api: https://youtu.be/oasJbIPMMOU

- 9. see our daemon video login in with unstoppable domains: https://youtu.be/o8i0wzMjQPQ
+ 10. see our daemon video login in with unstoppable domains: https://youtu.be/o8i0wzMjQPQ

- 10. see our daemon video that search the gitcoin passport: https://www.youtube.com/watch?v=_QtJpyeeTZg
+ 11. see our daemon video that search the gitcoin passport: https://www.youtube.com/watch?v=_QtJpyeeTZg

  ***Future Plans***: